re-ops/re-docs/usage/README.md

 ```

-For a complete listing of workflows check the [cheatsheet]().
+For a complete listing of workflows check the [documentation]().

 ### Functions
-Re-mote can send Clojure functions to Re-gent processes across our machine cluster, the functions are defined under re_mote/zero/functions.clj:
+Re-mote can invoke distributed Clojure functions using Re-gent processes across the cluster, the functions are defined under re_mote/zero/functions.clj:

 ```clojure
 (ns re-mote.zero.functions